riftcanem/mtaugusta/constitution.md

 > > 2.
 Once declared and confirmed by a Judge, all voting eligibility for alternate accounts shall be expunged, and eligibility shall begin for the named Redditor/IGN pair immediately.

 iv.
+Gaining voter eligibility

+> a.
+An individual who meets the requirements for voter eligibility, but does not possess it, will gain voter eligibility seven (7) days after posting proof of activity on an active [Voter Eligibility] thread, as outlined by Article I Section A iii. c.

+> b.
+The individual must fulfil the requirements outlined by Article I Section A iii. for the entire period of seven (7) days for voter eligibility to be granted.

+v.
 Mayor as final arbiter in voter eligibility

 >a.
 In all disputes concerning voter eligibility that cannot be resolved by the judges, the Mayor is the final arbiter, with no opportunity for further appeal.